 When people say a gummy supplement “melted,” they usually mean it showed up as a sticky, slumped, misshapen mess.
-Here’s the part that surprises a lot of teams: most of those failures aren’t true melting in the thermal sense.
-More often, they’re moisture-driven texture collapses that happen quietly over time-then suddenly become obvious once heat, humidity, and shipping conditions do their thing.
+But here's the thing: most of those failures aren't true melting.
+More often, they're moisture-driven texture collapses that happen quietly over time—then suddenly become obvious once heat, humidity, and shipping conditions pile on.

-The fix isn’t a single ingredient swap or a harder gummy.
-The most reliable prevention comes from treating gummies like a system: formulation, curing, packaging, and distribution all working together.
-The least-talked-about (and highest-impact) area is the intersection of water activity and the packaging microclimate.
+The fix isn't a single ingredient swap or a harder gummy.
+Treat gummies like a system: formulation, curing, packaging, and distribution all working together.
+The area that matters most—and gets ignored—is the intersection of water activity and the packaging microclimate.

 “Melting” isn't one problem—identify the failure mode

-Before changing a formula or adding more desiccant, get specific about what you’re seeing.
-Different failure modes can look identical in a customer photo but require totally different corrections.
+Before you change a formula or add more desiccant, get specific about what you're seeing.
+Different failure modes can look identical in a customer photo but require totally different fixes.

-• True thermal melt: The gummy loses structure quickly at elevated temperature.
-This tends to point back to the gel system’s heat tolerance and overall matrix strength.
+- True thermal melt: The gummy loses structure fast at high temperatures.
+This points back to the gel system's heat tolerance and overall matrix strength.

-• Humidity-driven softening (most common): The gummy gets tacky, slumps, sticks together, or slowly “flows.”
-This is frequently a moisture and packaging environment issue rather than a simple temperature issue.
+- Humidity-driven softening (most common): The gummy gets tacky, slumps, sticks together, or slowly flows.
+This is usually a moisture and packaging environment issue—not a simple temperature problem.

-• Weeping/syruping: Liquid migrates out and the surface looks glossy or wet.
-This often ties back to solids balance, crystallization behavior, or set chemistry, and it can be amplified by temperature cycling.
+- Weeping/syruping: Liquid migrates out, leaving the surface glossy or wet.
+This often ties back to solids balance, crystallization behavior, or set chemistry, and temperature cycling can amplify it.

-When teams treat every defect as “melting,” they often chase the wrong lever and lose weeks (or months) in reformulation cycles.
+When teams treat every defect as “melting,” they chase the wrong lever and waste weeks—or months—in reformulation cycles.

 Water activity: the stability lever most people skip

 Many operations track moisture percentage and stop there.
-Moisture % matters, but it doesn’t fully explain why one gummy holds up in summer shipping and another turns into a sticky brick.
+Moisture % matters, but it doesn't fully explain why one gummy holds up in summer shipping while another turns into a sticky brick.

 Moisture % tells you how much water is present.
-Water activity (aw) tells you how available that water is-how easily it can move, plasticize the matrix, and equilibrate with humidity.
-Two gummies can have similar moisture % and behave very differently if their aw isn’t controlled.
+Water activity (aw)?
+It tells you how available that water is—how easily it can move, plasticize the matrix, and equilibrate with humidity.
+Two gummies can have similar moisture % and behave very differently if their aw isn't controlled.

-From a manufacturing perspective, preventing “melting” often means preventing plasticization: when water availability increases, the gummy loses yield strength and starts deforming under its own weight-especially under warm conditions.
+Preventing “melting” often means preventing plasticization: when water availability increases, the gummy loses yield strength and starts deforming under its own weight—especially under warm conditions.
+Skip this lever, and you'll keep fighting melting without ever knowing why.

 The packaging microclimate: how a bottle becomes a tiny sauna

-• Packing too early: Gummies haven’t equilibrated after curing, so moisture continues migrating after they’re sealed.
+- Packing too early: Gummies haven't equilibrated after curing, so moisture keeps migrating after they're sealed.

-• Packing warm: Warm product + sealed headspace can drive humidity upward fast.
+- Packing warm: Warm product plus sealed headspace drives humidity up fast.

-• Temperature cycling in distribution: Day/night swings can move moisture around and trigger condensation events inside packaging.
+- Temperature cycling in distribution: Day/night swings move moisture around and can trigger condensation inside the package.

-• High-permeability packaging: If the packaging has a WVTR that doesn’t match your product’s needs, moisture ingress becomes a long-term texture problem.
+- High-permeability packaging: If the packaging's water vapor transmission rate doesn't match your product's needs, moisture ingress becomes a long-term texture problem.

-• Seal integrity issues: A compromised seal can quietly defeat an otherwise strong formulation.
+- Seal integrity issues: A compromised seal can quietly undermine an otherwise strong formulation.

 If you've ever seen a batch that was fine at pack-out but failed weeks later, the microclimate is a prime suspect.